 - Support ELLs’ participation in mathematical discussion as they learn English.

 EDUC 593G has been redesigned as a 100% self paced online through Canvas Free-for-Teacher.
 Students will read text related to the content, watch case study videos, interact with other students via discussion forums and submit investigations (assignments).
 There are strongly suggested deadlines for each course activity, but students are free to work at their own pace within those dates.

-Option 2 (EDUC 593G): K-12 teachers and other educators interested in getting licensure renewal (LR) credits as they learn to become better math teachers for ELL students (1, 2, or 3 credit hours, $85/credit).
+Option 2 (EDUC 593G): K-12 teachers and other educators interested in getting licensure renewal (LR) graduate-level credits as they learn to become better math teachers for ELL students (1, 2, or 3 credit hours, $85/credit).
 Space for LR course credit is limited to 15 students and registration is open.